comportnx/cdda-mods/README.md

 (The explored zone is a rectangle with its edges placed at the furthest points you've traveled in each cardinal direction)

 Reading a phonebook also lets you look up the location of various nearby businesses.
 The target is revealed and a quest marker generated.
+Phonebooks have a chance to spawn in evac shelters, or can be found in hotel rooms pretty often.

 ### Simplified Transport